Contact required: Please submit your details here before deploying nodes.

 Prerequisites

-Before setting up a non-validator node, ensure you have:
+Before setting up a non-validator node, ensure you have:- Reached out to our team here.

 - Basic Linux administration skills.